-As mentioned in the previous chapter, in this guide we don't want to suggest any dedicated programme, as the variability and the differences between one hatcher brand and others need a dedicated investigation and test, but an important target to consider is the right hatch windows time.
-Of course, depending on the age of the flock and the storage period , for a good chicks' condition and for best liveability hatch window start with the first 5 % of chicks from the total chicks pull-out(it takes minimum26 to 30 hours for Single-Stage and 28 to 32 for Multi-Stage).
+As mentioned in the previous chapter, in this guide we don't want to suggest any dedicated programme, as the variability of and the differences between one hatcher brand and others need a dedicated investigation and test, but an important target to consider is the right hatch windows time.
+Of course, depending on the age of the flock and the storage period , for a good chicks' condition and forbest liveability hatch window start with the first 5 % of chicksfrom thetotal chicks pull-out(it takes minimum26 to 30 hours for Single-Stage and 28 to 32 for Multi-Stage).

-Warning: the definition of hatch windows isn't completely correct: in reality between 5 % and 98 % of chicks hatch, but it is impossible to have total control of every hatch basket in order to verify these parameters without having a negative influence on the climate of the hatcher, (the real hatch windows time in hours is shorter, but certainly more easy to be calculated in the form described).
+Warning: the definition of hatch windows isn't completely correct: in reality between 5 % and 98 % of chicks hatch, but it is impossible to have total control of every hatch basket in order to verify these parameters without having a negative influence on the climate of the hatcher, (the real hatch windows time in hours is shorter, but it certainly is more easy to calculate in the form described).